A dynamical approach to spanning and surplus edges of random graphs: Introduction

 Aldous' continuous-time random graph $(\mathcal{G}^{\pmb{x}}(t), t\ge 0)$ is clearly a MC graph representation.
-A different but similar MC graph representation was explored by Bhamidi et al.~in \cite[\S\ 2.3.1]{bhamidietal2}, and we will now recall it.
+A different but similar MC graph, which we will now recall, was explored by Bhamidi et al.~in \cite[\S\ 2.3.1]{bhamidietal2}.
 Here for each $i,j\in [n]$ a new {\em directed edge} $i \rightarrow j$ appears at rate $x_i \cdot x_j/2$, and for each $i$ a self-loop $i \rightarrow i$ appears at rate $x_i^2/2$.
 This random-graph is in fact an oriented multi-graph, since it is an oriented graph with loops and multiple edges allowed.
 Let us denote by $(\mathcal{MG}^{\pmb{x}}(t), t\ge 0)$, a continuous-time multi-graph-valued Markov process following this dynamic.
-If the connected components are obtained by taking into account all the edges (regardless of their orientation), and the mass of each connected component is again the sum of masses of its participating vertices, it is easy to see that the resulting ordered component masses evolve again according to the {\MC} transitions.
-Indeed, the presence of multi-edges and loops does not change the connectivity properties or the component masses, so the random graph process from Bhamidi et al.~\cite{bhamidietal2} can be matched to Aldous' construction outlined in the previous paragraph.
+If the connected components are obtained by taking into account all the edges (regardless of their orientation), and the mass of each connected component is again the sum of masses of its participating vertices, it is easy to see that the resulting ordered component masses evolve again according to the {multiplicative coalescent} transitions.
+Indeed, the presence of multi-edges and loops does not change the connectivity properties or the component masses, so the random graph process from Bhamidi et al.~\cite{bhamidietal2} can be coupled to Aldous' construction outlined in the previous paragraph.
+Furthermore, one could also record the information on the surplus edges of the connected components in $(\mathcal{MG}^{\pmb{x}}(t), t\ge 0)$.
+Let \( \mathbb{N}^\infty = \{ (n_1, n_2, \dots): n_i \in \mathbb{N}_0, \text{ for all } i \ge 1 \}, \) and define

+For every element $(x_i, n_i)_{i \ge 1} \in \mathbb{U}_\searrow$, the positive real $x_i$ represents the mass of the $i^{\mathrm{th}}$ largest component, while the positive integer $n_i$ is the number of surplus edges in the same component.
+In this paper we consider only the case where the elements in $\mathbb{U}_\searrow$ are finite, i.e.\ they only have a finite number of non zero components.
+The definition of $\mathbb{U}_\searrow$ when considering infinite length vectors is more subtle (see \cite{bhamidietal2} for more details), however not important for the present work.